johnbeve/PHI-696/Project-1/README.md

   (e)  T(x) that says that x has exactly two brothers

 ```(a) ∃x∃y∃z(P(z,y)∧P(z,x)∧¬Fx) - There is some x and some y and some z such that z is the parent of y and z is the parent x and x is not female
+(a) if x is a brother of y x cannot be Female
 (b) ∃w∃x∃y∃z(P(z,y)∧P(w,z)∧P(w,x)∧Fx) - There is some w and some x and some y and some z such that z is the parent of y and w is the parent of z and w is the parent of x and x is female
+(b) An aunt is the sister of your parent
 (c) ∃v∃w∃x∃y∃z(P(v,w)∧P(v,z)∧P(w,x)∧P(z,y)) - There is some v and some w and some x and some y and some z such that v is the parent of w and v is the parent of z and w is the parent of x and z is the parent of y
+(c) A cousin is a reltionship between two individuals whose parents are silbings
 (d) ∃x∃y∀z(P(y,z)→z=x) - There is some x and some y such that for all z if y is the parent of z then z and x are identical
+(d) An only child is an individual who has no silbings and despite the potential existence of half-sibling that individual was raised primarily in a household where they were the only child present
 (e) ∃v∃w∃x∃y∀z(P(v,x)∧P(v,w)∧¬Fw∧P(v,y)∧¬Fy∧∀z((P(v,z)∧¬Fz)→((z=x)∨(z=w)∨(z=y)))) - There is some v and some w and some x and some y such that for all z if v is the parent of x and v is the parent of w and w is not female and v is the parent of y and y is not female and for all instances of z v is a parent of z and z is not female ten z is identical with w or z is identical with w or z is identical with y
+(e) An individual x has exactly two brothers if they are the child of an individual who has exactly two male identifying children other then individual x.
+This would give rise to x having exactly brothers.

 4. Let V be a vocabulary of the attribute (concept) language with complements (ALC) consisting of a role name "parent_of" and a concept name "Male".
 Interpret parent_of as "x is a parent of y" and M as "x is male".
 Where possible define the following formulas in this vocabulary; where not possible, explain why:
   ```(a)  B that says that x is a brother of y